The short answer

 Genetic predisposition combined with a small founder population.
 Bernese descend from a tight group of dogs in the Swiss Alps.
 That bottleneck concentrated cancer-risk genes that the breed has never fully escaped.

-UC Davis and University of Bern researchers have identified candidate genes linked to histiocytic sarcoma risk.
-The CDKN2A/B region on canine chromosome 11 shows up repeatedly in studies.
+Research groups including UC Davis and the University of Bern have identified candidate genes linked to histiocytic sarcoma risk.
 But no commercial DNA test currently screens for cancer risk in a way that meaningfully predicts outcomes.
 A pup with all the risk markers might never get cancer.
 A pup with none might.

 Histiocytic sarcoma: the cancer that defines this breed

 What HS is.
 A cancer of histiocytes, a type of immune cell.
-The malignant cells spread aggressively through the bloodstream, often seeding multiple organs by the time the first symptom appears.
+The malignant cells can spread aggressively through the bloodstream, often seeding multiple organs by the time the first symptom appears.
+The AVMA pet-cancer resource is a good general-public starting point.

 Where it starts.
 Most commonly the spleen, lungs, liver, lymph nodes, bone marrow, or joints.
 None of these are places an owner can see or feel.

-How fast it moves.
-From the first detectable clinical symptom to death is often weeks, not months.
+How fast it can move.
+From the first detectable clinical symptom to a serious decline is often weeks, not months.
 This is what makes HS so cruel.
-Owners describe a dog who was “completely fine” on Sunday and gone three weeks later.
+Owners describe a dog who was “completely fine” on Sunday and severely unwell three weeks later.

 This is why screening matters.
-An abdominal ultrasound that catches a 1 cm splenic mass before it spreads gives a Berner a real shot.
+Catching a small splenic mass on routine ultrasound before it spreads gives a Berner a real shot.
 The same mass found two months later when symptoms hit usually does not.

 The other cancers: lymphoma, mast cell, osteosarcoma, hemangiosarcoma